projectcalico/calico/networking/vxlan-ipip.md

 ---
 title: Overlay networking
-Description: Configure Calico to use IP in IP or VXLAN overlay networking so the underlying network doesn’t need to understand pod addresses.
+description: Configure Calico to use IP in IP or VXLAN overlay networking so the underlying network doesn’t need to understand pod addresses.
 ---

 ### Big picture